jon-harper/OmniBox-docs/docs/support/fans.md

 date: 2022-07-03
 ---

 This is a list of all fans sizes that OmniBox currently supports via fan cages.
-OmniBox has optional, concealed mounts for 40x40x10mm fans.
+OmniBox has optional, concealed mounts for 40mm x 10mm fans.
 These do not use fan cages or gaskets.

 <figure markdown>
   [![external fan cages][external_fan]{ width="480" }][external_fan]